Online Agnostic Multiclass Boosting: Experimental Details

 \section{Experimental Details}

-Each cell in Table \ref{tab:data} is the average over the best accuracies of five independent shuffles of the dataset.
-For each run, the best accuracy was computed over five different $\gamma$ values.
-For both OCO-based boosting algorithms, $\gamma$ was tuned across $[0.10, 0.30, 0.50, 0.70, 1]$, and for OnlineMBBM $\gamma$ was tuned across $[0.001, 0.01, 0.05, 0.1, 0.3]$.
+Each cell in Table \ref{tab:data} is the average over the "best accuracies" of five independent shuffles of the dataset.
+For each shuffle, the "best accuracy" was computed as the maximum accuracy over five candidate $\gamma$ values.
+For both OCO-based boosting algorithms, $\gamma$ was tuned across $[0.10, 0.30, 0.50, 0.70, 1]$, and for OnlineMBBM, $\gamma$ was tuned across $[0.001, 0.01, 0.05, 0.1, 0.3]$.
+The range of $\gamma$ values used to tune OnlineMBBM is consistent with those used by \citet{jung2017online}.
+In addition, in our own experiments, we found that for $\gamma$ values larger than 0.30, OnlineMBBM performed significantly worse.
 Note that AdaBoost.OLM does have not have a tuning parameter $\gamma$, which is one of its advantages despite its subpar performance.

-All computations were carried out on a Nehalem architecture 10-core 2.27 GHz Intel Xeon E7-4860 processors with 25 GB RAM per core.
+For both OCO-based boosting algorithms, we used Online Gradient Descent with learning rate $\eta = \frac{\gamma}{\sqrt{N}}$ as the OCO algorithm.
+This learning rate is optimal up to constant factors \cite{zinkevich2003online}.All computations were carried out on a Nehalem architecture 10-core 2.27 GHz Intel Xeon E7-4860 processors with 25 GB RAM per core.
 The total amount of computing time was around 500 hours.
+The River package \cite{2020river}, used to implement the VeryFastDecisionTree, is licensed under BSD 3-Clause.